 Such as the family room or rec room.
 No negotiation here.
 Online activities are only allowed in this public area – when you are home.
-Allow a computer connected to the Internet behind a teenager’s closed bedroom door and you are asking for trouble.
+Allow a computer connected to the Internet behind a teenager’s closed bedroom door, and you are asking for trouble.

 Keep your computer and online connection password protected.

-Advise your children that they are not to give out their full name, address, city, state, phone to ANYONE.
+Advise your children that they are not to give out their full name, address, city, state, or phone to ANYONE.